howsoai/platform-installation-examples/security/README.md

 If using a service mesh, the logic of which podSelectors to use changes, more information can be found in the [Linkerd and Network Policies](linkerd/README.md) section.

-### Service Mesh

-As mentioned in the Encrypted Communication section, a service mesh can be used to secure communication between the Howso Platform components.
-More information on using a service mesh with the Howso Platform can be found in the [Linkerd and Network Policies](linkerd/README.md) section.

 ## Custom Ingress Certs